Server Setup

 [Unit]

-Description=openme SPA server
+Description=openme Single Packet Authorization server

 After=network.target